Read the TCS Blog

-“How Have You Changed During Covid-19?” is a lifeline blog that will connect you to the friends you miss at TCS.
-While it won’t bring back normal Shabbat services or social events, it will allow you to hear what others are going through – from the serious to the humorous.
-The blog will give you a place to talk about the challenges you face, including your struggles and your growth.
-It will remind you that while the synagogue building is temporarily closed to us, we are still here for each other.
+The “How Have You Changed During Covid-19?” blog was started to create a mechanism to help you do that within the TCS community.
+It enables you to connect with friends at TCS during this difficult time.
+While the blog won’t bring back normal Shabbat services or social events, it will enable you to hear each other’s voices and share experiences as we relate how we are coping with life redefined.
+The blog will give you a place to talk about the challenges you face, including your struggles and growth.
+It will also alert you to Covid-19 community programs.
+And most of all, it will remind you that while the synagogue building is temporarily closed to us, we are still here for each other.